Jacob De Ghein Brave in armor with a pike - engraving from the 17th century

 Description

-Jacob De Ghein, Armoured Man with a Pike, 1607 Etching by Jacob de Gheyn titled “Armoured Man with a Pike”, originating from 1607, is an important example of late Mannerist engraving art.
+Jacob De Ghein, the Armoured Man with a Pike, 1607 Etching by Jacob de Gheyn titled “Armoured Man with a Pike”, from 1607, is an important example of late Mannerist engraving art.
 De Gheyn, one of the most influential engravers of his time, dedicated most of his career to depicting military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.

 The print is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen”, a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
-The engravings included in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution after the Union of Utrecht in 1579.
+The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution following the Union of Utrecht in 1579.

-The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures such as Maurice of Nassau, changed the battlefield landscape in Europe.
+The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, changed the battlefield landscape in Europe.

 The sheet measures mm.
 310x230.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

 Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, which imposed a significant resemblance to and references from Roman and Greek ornamentation.

 Attributes / Details